Police: Gunman in Denver who killed 5 targeted some victims

-DENVER (AP) — A gunman who went on a shooting rampage in several locations around the Denver area, killing five people and wounding two others, targeted his victims based on previous personal and business dealings, authorities said Tuesday.
+DENVER (AP) — A gunman who went on a shooting rampage in several locations around the Denver area, killing five people and wounding two, targeted his victims based on previous personal and business dealings, authorities said.

 Lyndon James McLeod, 47, was also killed Monday night after he shot a police officer who confronted him in a busy shopping district in the Denver suburb of Lakewood.
-The officer managed to fire back at McLeod, killing him, Lakewood police spokesperson John Romero said.
+The officer managed to fire back at McLeod, killing him, Lakewood police spokesperson John Romero said Tuesday.

 Matt Clark, commander of the Denver Police Department’s Major Crimes Division, said the gunman knew most of his victims but not the last person he shot — a clerk in a hotel in Lakewood's Belmar shopping area.
 Sarah Steck, 28, who died of her injuries Tuesday, was apparently targeted because of a dispute with the hotel, not with her, Clark said.